iamjoshgilman/BluesClues/03 - Content/03 - DeepBlueCLI For Event Log Analysis.md

 - PowerShell used to download remote files
 - Suspicious service creation
 - Mimikatz used to dump LSASS.exe for credential collection
-- And much more!

-Below we'll show you how to use this tool to analyze local log files from the system.

 ---